 Course Texts: Required:

-The course will be structured on two major units that are foundational to understanding Christianity.
-The first unit will be focused on understanding the theology of the Old Testament with particular focus on early Judaism's foundational beliefs about God, the human person, and world.
-The second unit will be focused on understanding Jesus as presented in the Gospels as well as the rest of the New Testament.
+The course will be structured with three major units that are foundational for understanding Christianity.
+The first unit will focus on understanding the theology of the Old Testament with particular focus on early Judaism's foundational beliefs about God, the human person, and world.
+The second unit will focus on understanding Jesus as presented in the Gospels as well as the rest of the New Testament.
 This intense focus on mastering what Jesus wanted and who he was will give the student an initial mastery of Christianity as well as a foundation for critical thinking about the influence of Jesus' teaching in the history of ideas and cultures.
+The third unit will be focused on Early Church theologies of Jesus Christ.
+This will help the student understand the foundational beliefs of the first generations of Christians.
 Throughout the semester, there will be assignments and assessments designed to give you this initial mastery of Christianity.

 In this course, you can earn a total of 100 points.
 You earn these points by successfully completing the following: